gwu-libraries/2019-05-16-gwu/index.md

 ---
 layout: workshop      # DON'T CHANGE THIS.
-carpentry: "FIXME"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
+carpentry: "swc"    # what kind of Carpentry (must be either "lc" or "dc" or "swc").
                       # Be sure to update the Carpentry type in _config.yml as well.
 venue: "George Washington University"
-address: "NCLC, 1st Floor, Gelman Library, 2130 H St., NW, Washington, DC 20052"      # full street address of workshop
+address: "NCLC, 1st Floor, Gelman Library, 2130 H St., NW, Washington, DC 20052"
 country: "us"
 language: "en"
 latlng: "38.899233,-77.048386"